 The experience of classified personnel shall be determined at time of hire.
 Upon initial employment, the Superintendent may grant up to ten (10) years for pay purposes when a person’s specific work experience is determined to be of such importance as to make them the best-qualified candidate for the position.
 Classified personnel may receive up to two (2) years experience credit for active military service.
 The six-month training requirement for National Guard and Reserve service will not qualify an employee for the experience credit.

-Transfer of Experience Credit
+Transfer of Experience Credit from an Accredited School District

 Classified employees transferring into the District may bring up to twenty-eight (28) years of experience credit for salary purposes provided the experience meets the District guidelines.
-When a certified employee transfers to a classified position or when a former certified employee returns to work as a classified employee, the employee shall be paid on the classified salary schedule at the step for which they have verified years of prior experience for that position.
+When a certified employee transfers to a classified position or when a former certified employee returns to work as a classified employee, the employee shall be paid on the classified salary schedule at the step for which they have verified years of prior experience from an accredited school district.

 Qualifications